superaffectivejosh/demands-of-space-colonies-story/README.md

-# demands-of-space-colonies
+# demands-of-space-colonies-short-story
+Fiction created by Josh Stroud.

-Josh demands the space colonies accept our requests as members of the Alliance.
+"Josh demands the space colonies accept our requests as members of the Alliance."